ratatui/ratatui-website/src/content/docs/concepts/widgets.md

 }
 ```

-This approach allows for composing and and reusing widgets.
-For example, the `Line` widget can be
+This approach allows for composing and reusing widgets.
+For example, the `Line` widget can be used
-used in other widgets or even in other parts of the application.
+in other widgets or even in other parts of the application.
 Additionally, it allows for easier
 testing and maintenance of widgets as the code related to rendering is organized in a consistent
 place (the `impl Widget` blocks).